wcarmon/docs/java/strings.avoid.md

 # Overview
-1. Why Strings are problematic
+1. Why Strings are problematic?
-1. How we can do better
+1. How we can do better?

-# Strings make bad properties:
+# Strings make bad properties
 1. `String` is ambiguous, because it can represent anything
 1. `String` type provides zero information about structure
 1. `String` is not self documenting.
 Future readers have no way of finding all possible values